divider

 Gustav Mahler (1860-1911), was a composer who was blessed with the ability to manipulate and merge together various musical elements, and build symphonic works to a point of the highest technical virtuosity and philosophical/musical content, all by sheer intellectual force and resolve.
 No other composers before or after, managed to bring together all the aspects of music to their full potential like Mahler could.
 As it has been mentioned many times before, he truly built worlds within his symphonies.
 Mahler symphonies, when well performed, can take the listener to a different realm and enrich the soul.
 Because he was also a great conductor, he knew that in order for an orchestra to achieve its full potential, each and every individual musician had to master not only their parts but also be aware of the role their parts played within the body of the composition, and therefore become one entity, one living organism.
 He played a crucial role in the transition from 19th to 20th century musical developments.
 After his funeral in 1911, a New York music critic had written 'We cannot see how any of his music can long survive him'.
 True, he was rather neglected until around 1950, but today his music is scrutinized, studied, performed, recorded and written about on a daily basis.

-List of symphonies in the order in which they were recorded and released :
+Note : The symphonies listed here are in the order in which they were recorded and released

 Even though the overall mood of this symphony is dark and ominous, Michael Tilson Thomas does not let the music wallow in darkness and bathe in self-pity like some conductors have been known to do.
 He doesn't let the powerful emotions within the work drag the music down into a world of severe depression.
 He gives a strong pulse and sense of purpose to the ongoing turmoils, as if to say "You can try and take me, but I am not going down without a fight".
 After all, the grim march that opens the first movement has a heroic and stoic quality to it, and the constant harmonic shifts from major to minor, propel the music forward into epic struggles and shows that this is not a one-sided fight.
 The soaring and passionate second subject of the first movement, the 'Alma' theme, is what prevents the music from falling into the abyss, and in this recording really blossoms and triumphs over tragedy.